silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/01_Functional_Testing.md

 # Functional Testing

-[api:FunctionalTest] test your applications `Controller` logic and anything else which requires a web request.
-The core idea of these tests is the same as `SapphireTest` unit tests but `FunctionalTest` adds several methods for creating [api:HTTPRequest], receiving [api:HTTPResponse] objects and modifying the current user session.
+[api:SilverStripe\Dev\FunctionalTest] test your applications `Controller` logic and anything else which requires a web request.
+The core idea of these tests is the same as `SapphireTest` unit tests but `FunctionalTest` adds several methods for creating [api:SilverStripe\Control\HTTPRequest], receiving [api:SilverStripe\Control\HTTPResponse] objects and modifying the current user session.

 ## Get